QBI-Software/Python-tutorial/lessons/2-errors.md

 - "Recording errors but continuing the program"
 - "Cross-platform tips with Files"
 keypoints:
-- "A syntax error is often just a typo, but can also be incorrectly named methods or incorrect arguments passed into a method"
+- "A syntax error will prevent the code from running"
+- "Runtime errors occur when the program is running"
 - "File errors are very common but can be managed with some basic checks"
 - "Catching errors can allow them to be noted but the program can still run"
 - "Safely exiting a program if an error is encountered is always the best thing to do"